<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 24. Do teachers have a Chinese teaching assistant?

 Utilities, on average, cost 200 RMB a month, but can be more in the very hot summer and very cold winter because of the cost of air-conditioning and heat.
 Food is inexpensive if you cook at home or even eat out at local restaurants.
 Travel within the city can be done by several means: taxis are around 1.6--2.5RMB per kilometer; local buses are 1 or 2 RMB depending on where you want to go; the school will provide free use of a bike.
-Since most of our schools are in small towns and cities, 500 RMB/month is enough for basic living.
-By comparison, living in a big city such as Beijing, Shanghai, or Guangzhou, a monthly budget around 1500-2000 Yuan is needed.
+Since most of our schools are in small towns and cities, 1000-1500 RMB/month is enough for basic living.
+By comparison, living in a big city such as Beijing, Shanghai, or Guangzhou, a monthly budget around

 26. How do teachers arrange their tax payments?

 Teachers ought to make their own tax arrangements with their home countries.
-The tax on your teaching salary with Chinese government is paid by
+The tax on your teaching salary with Chinese government is paid

-your host school.
+through your host school.

 27. Does Buckland provide medical coverage?

 Private health insurance is rare in China.
 Buckland recommends that teachers purchase their own health care insurance before leaving for China.
 Teachers can receive free medical care at the host school's clinic for small problems such as a cold, and if necessary pay a low fee for medical care outside of the school.
-Buckland provides all teachers with standard Chinese accident insurance covering up to 80,000 RMB emergency medical cares.
+Buckland provides all teachers with standard Chinese accident insurance covering up to

 28. Dose Buckland provide Chinese language lessons and arrange any cultural events for its teachers?